Jahia/moonstone/.github/pull_request_template.md

 Indicate if you have been writing documentation has part of this change.
 -->

-- [ ] README documentation (Where/when and how the component should be used, structure, responsiveness, dependencies on other components, states, behaviours, animations, accessibility)
+- [ ] README documentation (specification of the component, responsiveness, dependencies on other components, states, behaviours, animations, accessibility)
-- [ ] Design mockups (figma)
+- [ ] Design mockups (figma - where/when/how the component should be used)